 |Panko bread crumbs, perfectly browned|

 2. Steam the Broccoli: Put the broccoli in the pan.
-Add the 1/2 cup water, and sprinkle with the 1/2 tsp kosher salt, 1/2 tsp ground pepper, and 1 tbsp olive oil.
+Add the ½ cup water, and sprinkle with the ½ teaspoon kosher salt, ½ teaspoon ground pepper, and 1 tablespoon olive oil.
 Cover the pan, and turn the heat to medium-high.
 Wait for the water to come to a boil, then cook, covered, for 5 minutes, or until the broccoli turns bright green.

 3. Saute the Broccoli: Remove the lid, and cook, tossing the broccoli occasionally to coat it in the liquid in the pan.
 Keep cooking until the broccoli stems are just tender when pierced by a paring knife.